robotraconteur/robotraconteur/docs/python/source/api/Logging.rst

 Logging and Taps
 ================

-Logging is configured using environmental variblase or command line option ``--robotraconteur-log-level=`` with the node setup classes, or using the RobotRaconteur.SetLogLevel() with the RobotRaconteur.LogLevel_* enum values.
+Logging is configured using environmental variables or command line option ``--robotraconteur-log-level=`` with the node setup classes, or using the RobotRaconteur.SetLogLevel() with the RobotRaconteur.LogLevel_* enum values.